 Reduce intake of refined carbs.

-Reduce Intake of milk and dairy.
+Reduce intake of milk and dairy.

 Change your makeup!

-Check you other drugs:
+Check your other drugs:

 Reduce Stress.